p2eengineering/kalp-studio-documentation/docs/index.md

                               </svg>
                           </div>
                           <span class="build-description-card-description">
-                          Start your blockchain journey with our seamless onboarding process designed to get you up and running in no time.
-KALP Studio provides a user-friendly interface that guides you through every step, ensuring a hassle-free setup.
+                          The onboarding process in Kalp Studio is designed to be seamless and user-friendly, guiding new users through the necessary steps to set up their accounts and begin using the platform effectively..
                           </span>
                           </div>
                      </a>